benmvp/slides/2017/reactrally/fiber.md

 - Because Lin did an AMAZING job giving a deep-dive on how it works back at ReactConf
 - In fact I snagged those previous two graphics from her talk :)
 - Everywhere I looked at info about Fiber this video was linked
 - It's got like 75k views!
-The ReactJS repo only has...
+The ReactJS repo has nearly 74k stars
 - Instead, I want to spend time talking about how Fiber & React 16 will affect how we'll dev moving forward

 =====